tintin10q/csai_ml_final_summary/ML_final_summary.md

 - **Deep**.
 Deep trees have low bias and high variance.
 Better choice for bagging method as that is focused on reducing the variance.

 With random forests you do bagging but **you only use (deep) decision trees** to train on the bootstrapped samples.
-In addition to that the **set of features you base the splitting decisions on are randomly selected.** So the decision trees only use a subset of the available features to make the splits.
+In addition to that the **set of features you base the splitting decisions on are randomly selected**.
+So the decision trees only use a subset of the available features to make the splits.
 This is done to **reduce correlation**.
 More trees are always beter.

 ![Bootstrapping and subset for each split](decisiontreesplit.png)